North Rosebery Precinct

 The built form has been designed so that lower building heights face the street, which will transition in height from north to south to ensure it integrates well with the existing low scale Rosebery Estate to the south.

-The transition in character of the precinct will happen gradually with the design of the precinct allowing for individual parcels of land to be developed independently.
+The transition in character of the precinct is anticipated to occur over the next 15 years with the design of the precinct allowing for individual parcels of land to be developed independently.

 If you would like to speak to a City of Sydney representative please contact:

 02 9246 7846 firstname.lastname@example.org

 Last updated: Monday, 17 February 2014